jundalisay/superblist/content/en/social/supersociology/principles/part-1/chapter-05.md

 These cycles then reveal the soul of the society, the most important aspects of which are its **age and phases**.
 Is a society metaphysically young and rising or old and stagnating?
 Has a country's soul been recently replaced by a new one?

-{{< q a="hume" >}}
+{{< q a="hume" c="Essays by David Hume Simplified, The Populousness Of Ancient Nations">}}
 Society must therefore have its infancy, youth, manhood, and old age, similar to that each individual form which it contains.
 Man has these variations equally with every animal and plant.
-<cite>Essay 11: On The Populousness Of Ancient Nations, Simplified Essays by David Hume</cite>
 {{< /q >}}

 ## Universal Relativity

-We plug in this model into our [equation-for-everything](/social/economics/principles/eagle) to come up with something for machine learning to work on:
+We plug in this model into our [equation-for-everything](/superphysics/principles/chapter-04c) to come up with something for machine learning to work on:

 ![Universal Relativity](/graphics/social/cycle.png)